gcastex/Data_Cleaning_Final_Project/CodeBook.md

 mean: Mean value
 std: Standard deviation

-To this list of variables, we have added "activity" and "subject" which were stored in independant datafiles in the initial dataset.
+To this list of variables, we have added "activity" and "subject" which were stored independantly in the initial dataset.

 ## Complete list of variables in tidy_dataset.csv